arfost/audioStream/README.md

 # audioStream
-(or whatever is futur name will be)
+(or whatever his futur name will be)

 This is a node server to stream music.
 For now it comes with an angular client but it's mostly a placeholder to work on server functionality and it will be replaced.
 It aim to stay light weight and work on a raspberry pi or other low power computer with minimal configuration.